dungpa/dsls-in-action-fsharp/DSLCheatsheet.md

 This feature is not used very often in the translated examples, but it is worth mentioning anyway.
 UoMs are especially helpful to create DSLs in domains of science, engineering, etc.
-One of the nice DSLs using UoMs is [ODSL](http://blogs.msdn.com/b/lengningliu/archive/2009/09/04/optimization-domain-specific-language-in-f-with-units-of-measure.aspx) which is Microsoft SolverFoundation's DSL for optimization domain.
+One of the nice DSLs using UoMs is ODSL which is [Microsoft SolverFoundation's DSL for optimization domain](http://blogs.msdn.com/b/lengningliu/archive/2009/09/04/optimization-domain-specific-language-in-f-with-units-of-measure.aspx).
-This DSL uses F# quotations to make placeholders for language elements and utilize UoMs for expressing different kinds of units.
+This DSL uses F# quotations to make placeholders for language elements and utilizes UoMs for expressing different kinds of units.

 ---